TinosNitso/VanityTXID-Plugin/README.md

 A fundamental issue is that 0-conf doesn't apply to the TXID itself.
 The payment amount can't be changed, but the TXID & message can change before confirmation.
 If it ever fails, the smart contract can be improved.
 A 0-conf message could be signed for using OP_CHECKDATASIG - the smart contract is just more complicated.

 main.cpp & Icon.rc are compiled together using -O3 -s with the gcc compiler.
 The three .dll libraries are extracted directly from 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
 Linux & macOS compiling don't use Icon.rc.
 I've now included the Windows project file with example arguments so others can build & run immediately.
 There's a serious issue when it comes to deterministic builds which are verifiably identical to the source code.

+Linux in VirtualBox is only be half the speed it was in Windows' own Hyper-V, which doesn't support macOS.

 v1.3.3:
 - PrivKey & Password now mutable bytearrays instead of immutable strings.